OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 1. Select the lesson you want to edit by clicking on the lesson title in the course outline.
 2. Click the lesson “Edit” button.
-3. In the Edit Lesson Flyout, use the position dropdown to select a new lesson position with the unit, or use the unit dropdown to move the lesson to another unit
+3. In the Edit Lesson Flyout, use the position dropdown to select a new lesson position with the unit, or use the unit dropdown to move the lesson to another unit.
 4. Click “Save.”

 .. image:: images/editlessonflyout.png